manupatel20/ML_Project2_IIT/README.md

 Potential improvements to the implementation include:
 1. Support for multi-class classification
 2. Implementation of different loss functions
-3. Subsampling for stochastic gradient boosting
-4. Early stopping based on validation performance
+3. Early stopping based on validation performance
-5. More sophisticated regularization techniques
+4. More sophisticated regularization techniques
-6. Parallel tree building for improved performance
+5. Parallel tree building for improved performance